The Dragon Can't Dance: Plot summary

 Aldrick returns to Calvary Hill after six years in prison and is greeted like a hero, yet he feels more like he is being received by a band of deserters that have long made peace with the enemy.
 He meets a new girl in a bar, named Molly, and she tells him of the two thousand people playing devil in the upcoming carnival.
-Aldrick gets temporarily excited that perhaps times haven't changed, until she says they are "Fancy devil, with silk and satin.
+Aldrick gets temporarily excited that perhaps times have not changed, until she says they are "Fancy devil, with silk and satin.
 Pretty Devil".
 He tells her of his time as dragon, a real dragon breathing fire and wearing long claws.
 The next day, he visits Sylvia for the first time in over six years and finds that she has matured.
 Sylvia recounts her confusion during the days he was in the police car, while Aldrick looks around her house and sees that Guy has provided her with many luxuries: a television, stereo, refrigerator, etc. Miss Cleothilda comes in and shakes his hand, she has aged considerably.
 She tells Aldrick about the degradation of the neighbourhood, namely crime by young men whom she thinks were inspired by Fisheye's police jeep hijacking.
 Guy has become a city councilor and because of this news, Miss Cleothilda challenges Aldrick: "What you could give her?"
 Shortly after, he realizes that Sylvia will soon be getting married.
 When Aldrick leaves her home, he realizes that maybe Sylvia had her life in control from the beginning, and that it is not so much that she chose Guy as she resisted the impotence of dragons.
 And with this, Aldrick feels at peace with the chapter of his life where Sylvia might have become a part.
 He walks by Pariag's new store and is tempted to go in a talk to Pariag, but instead he walks on, disillusioned by his past and what the future holds.